Rishit-dagli/Rishit-dagli.github.io/_posts/2023-03-07-ferromagnetic-potts.md

 ---
-title: "The Ferromagnetic Potts Model"
+title: "#BIS-Hard but Not Impossible: Ferromagnetic Potts Model on Expanders"
 date: 2023-03-07
-excerpt: "The ferromagnetic Potts model is a canonical example of a Markov random field from statistical physics that is of great probabilistic and algorithmic interest.
-This is a distribution over all 1-colorings of the vertices of a graph where monochromatic edges are favored.
-The algorithmic problem of efficiently sampling approximately from this model is known to be #BIS-hard, and has seen a lot of recent interest.
-This blog outlines some recently developed algorithms for approximately sampling from the ferromagnetic Potts model on d-regular weakly expanding graphs."
+excerpt: "How do you efficiently sample from a distribution that's algorithmically #BIS-hard?
+The ferromagnetic Potts model is a canonical Markov random field where monochromatic edges win the popularity contest.
+This article is about how polymer methods and extremal graph theory crack the sampling puzzle on d-regular weakly expanding graphs."
+image: /assets/ferromagnetic-potts/sample-graph.png
+tags: [statistical-physics, learning-algorithms, graph-theory]
 ---

 The ferromagnetic Potts model is a canonical example of a Markov random field from statistical physics that is of great probabilistic and algorithmic interest.
 This is a distribution over all $$1$$-colorings of the vertices of a graph where monochromatic edges are favored.
 The algorithmic problem of efficiently sampling approximately from this model is known to be #BIS-hard, and has seen a lot of recent interest.
-This blog outlinea some recently developed algorithms for approximately sampling from the ferromagnetic Potts model on d-regular weakly expanding graphs.
+This blog outlines some recently developed algorithms for approximately sampling from the ferromagnetic Potts model on d-regular weakly expanding graphs.
 This is achieved by a significantly sharper analysis of standard "polymer methods" using extremal graph theory and applications of Karger's algorithm to count cuts that may be of independent interest.
-I will give an introduction to all the topics that are relevant to the results.
-This article is mostly about what I learned from the paper "Algorithms for the ferromagnetic Potts model on expanders" [^carlson2022algorithms]
+This article is mostly about a rabbit hole I went down while reading the paper *Algorithms for the ferromagnetic Potts model on expanders* [^carlson2022algorithms].

 ## The Ferromagnetic Potts Model